sanjanas08/SanjanaShah.github.io/_projects/spi2.md

 ---
 layout: page
 title: Layout Design of Complex System
-description: How optimize the packing and the routing simultaneously?
+description: How to optimize the packing and the routing simultaneously?
 importance: 1
 category: work
 ---